🗽 New York Eviction Notice Laws

 - Right to Counsel: NYC tenants in covered zip codes have a right to free legal representation in eviction proceedings

-- Bedbug Disclosure: Landlords must disclose bedbug history for the past year
+- Bedbug Disclosure: Required to disclose bedbug history for the past year

 - Window Guards: Required notice about window guard availability for households with children